zeinabkalanaki/AlgorithmComplexity-BigO/README.md

 O(n + n^2) => O(n^2)
 ```
-In O(n + n^2) expression n squared always grows faster than n.
+ > In O(n + n^2) expression n squared always grows faster than n.
 So the final time complexity is O(n^2).
 Becuase all we need is an approximation not an exact value so here we can drop n and conclude that this method runs in O(n^2).

-I we add another loop to previous one like this:
+ > If we add another loop to previous one like this:
 ```
 public void Log(string[] input)
 {